jimmyliu1326/LT_senterica/README.md

 # LT_senterica

 ## Description
-This pipeline uses an alignment-free similarity search algorithm (MinHash) to identify close relatives of Salmonella query sequences and subsequently construct a localized phylogenetic tree based on MLST distances.
+This pipeline uses an alignment-free similarity search algorithm (MinHash) to identify close relatives of Salmonella query sequences and subsequently construct a localized phylogenetic tree based on SNP distances.
 The process involves comparing the query sequences to Salmonella whole genome sequences from public sequence repositories (NCBI and BIGSdb).
-For efficiency, the search space is significantly narrowed down by using a fixed set of reference sequences that was developed to be representative of the global Salmonella diversity.

 ## Installation